-Moreno & Casillas (2008) find that EO and growth are positively related, although their relationship is more complex.
-They assert that the propensity for innovation is the dimension of EO that exercises the greatest influence on the type of expansion strategy used by the firm, encouraging the development of new products-technologies relationship through a strategic behaviour; these strategic behaviors are the principal driving force behind growth.
+Moreno, & Casillas (2008) find that EO and growth are positively related, although their relationship is complex.
+They assert that the propensity for innovation is the dimension of EO that exercises the greatest influence on the type of expansion strategy used by the firm, encouraging the development of new products-technologies relationship through a strategic behavior; these strategic behaviors are the principal driving force behind growth.
 Along with them, the conditions of the environment (highly dynamic and not very hostile) and the availability of resources favor the rapid growth of the firm.
-Freel & Robson (2004) employ a large-sample of SMEs located in Scotland and in Northern England, and find a positive relationship between novel product innovation and growth in employment and, for manufacturing firms, at least in the short term, a negative relationship between product innovation (both incremental and novel) and growth in sales or productivity.
+Freel, & Robson (2004) employ a large sample of SMEs, located in Scotland and in Northern England, and find a positive relationship between novel product innovation and growth in employment and, for manufacturing firms, at least in the short term, a negative relationship between product innovation (both incremental and novel) and growth in sales or productivity.
 By contrast, growing sales and productivity appear positively associated with incremental process introductions in service firms.

-A large group of studies has focused on the main determinants of SMEs' capital structure and the extent to which variations in capital structure between industries are due to industry effects or variations in the determinants of capital structure from industry to industry (see Hall, Hutchinson & Michaelas, 2000 for UK, and Sogorb-Mira, 2005 for Spain).
-Thornhill, Gellatly & Riding (2004) find a strong correlation between capital structure and knowledge intensity.
+A large group of studies has focused on the main determinants of SMEs' capital structure and the extent to which variations in capital structure between industries are due to industry effects or variations in the determinants of capital structure from industry to industry (see Hall et al., 2000 for UK, and Sogorb-Mira, 2005 for Spain).
+Thornhill et al. (2004) find a strong correlation between capital structure and knowledge intensity.
 In contrast, growth histories are not obvious determinants of financial structure.
-Results also suggest that leverage strategies are more apparent in low-knowledge industries, in firms with higher expectations of future performance, and in businesses with more balanced financial structures.
-More recent empirical studies (see Ozkan & Ozkan, 2004 for UK, and Garcia-Teruel & Martinez-Solano, 2008 for Spain), test the determinants of firms' cash levels and find that smaller firms with more investment opportunities and risky activities possess a larger proportion of liquid financial assets.10
+Results also suggest that leverage strategies are more apparent in low-knowledge industries, in firms with higher expectations of future performance, and in businesses with more balanced financial structures.7